Main Street Fellows AmeriCorps Program

 The Main Street Fellows AmeriCorps Program is a one-year placement that provides a unique opportunity for Fellows to apply their skills and gain real-life, place-based experience helping to increase equity, local resilience, and social capital.
 Main Street Fellows work directly with host organizations on high-priority, community-identified projects, while also contributing their own interests and energy to those communities.
 The Fellows serve as a part of Maine’s robust network of AmeriCorps volunteers.

-The Main Street Fellows Program is staffed by: Adam Burk, Program Director,
+The Main Street Fellows Program is staffed by: Adam Burk, Senior Program Director,

 Main Street Fellows Program Committee

 The Main Street Fellows AmeriCorps Program is managed with the critical insight and support of a volunteer Program Committee.
 Committee members include: